Sir Boateng

 Preset R9 can be used to adjust the inverter output voltage because it directly controls the amount of voltage fed back to the error amplifier section from the inverter output.

-In this 250W PWM inverter circuit, R14 and R15, respectively, limit the base current of Q4 and Q7.
+In this 250W PWM inverter circuit, R14 and R15 limit the base current of Q4 and Q7.
 R12 and R13 are pulldown resistors for Q4 and Q7, preventing them from accidentally turning on.
 C10 and C11 are used to eliminate noise from the inverter output.
 C8 is a voltage regulator IC 7808 filter capacitor.
 R11 controls the current flowing through the indicator LED D2.

 Notes.